 Chris leads the MA Creative Producing course at Mountview Academy of Theatre Arts in London.
-There are 4 graduated MA producers in the first cohort, and there are 8 studying in Wood Green and available for projects now.
-They complete their formal course on July 9th with a self-produced five week Mosaic Festival of 8 plays in collaboration with the MA Theatre Directing course and 8 one person shows commissioned/produced by them
+There are 4 graduated MA producers in the first cohort, 8 completing their MAs now.
+There are a new cohort of 12 creative producers arriving in Wood Green London now and available for projects.
+This 2017/18 cohort wll complete their formal course on July 9th with a self-produced five week Catalyst Festival of 8 plays in collaboration with the MA Theatre Directing course and 12 one person shows commissioned/produced by them

 See the first Rep program here

 3rd cohort: Whilst studying at Mountview Tanya becomes a Duty Manager at the New Diorama Theatre, Jamie continues as one of the producers of the UK Smamalot tour with Selladoor.
 Olivia has begun 2 days a week with Improbable Theatre.

 2nd cohort: Penny continues with The Bunker and takes on the role of general manage a season at the Tristan Bates, Julia has joined Jermyn Street Theatre as inhouse producer, Daniel has joined the development department of the Park Theatre in Finsbury Park, Peevara heads back to Thailand after line producing an ensemble at the Melbourne Festival.